13.6 C

 7. gedit

-gedit is a lightweight yet efficient code editor like Notepad++ and is available on Windows, macOS, Linux, and BSD distributions.
-It comes with extensive support for external scripting, tools, and snippet completion, among other everyday functionalities.
-Moreover, gedit supports several remote file editing protocols out of the box, such as FTP, HTTP, SSH, and WebDAV.
-If you’re on Ubuntu or any other GNOME-based systems, chances are you already have gedit installed in your system.
+Moreover, gedit supports several remote file editing protocols that are out of the box, such as FTP, HTTP, SSH, and WebDAV.
+If you’re on Ubuntu or any other GNOME-based system, chances are you already have GEDIT installed on your system.

 Features of gedit